GSI-CS-CO/ci_cd/doc/jenkins_parameterized_build.md

 3) If gateware for a different form factor should be built, then the user must just change the name of this parameter in the Jenkins job and the shell script will take care of building the gateware for that particular form factor.

-4) Additionally in this project, the user can also change the branch of the git repository from which jenkins should fetch the data to build the gateware.
+4) Additionally in this project, the user can also change the branch of the git repository from which jenkins should fetch the data to build the gateware (Reference project in jenkins: nightly_build_two_branches).
 Under `Source Code Management` -> `Branches to build`, mention the branch that is required to build the gateware.
 The shell script which fetches the data from git repo will refer to this branch and retrieve all the information available in this branch before starting the build process.